davlloyd/devops-bootcamp-anz-2day/ANZ-Day1-Agile101.md

 Work focuses on the most important deliverables

-For this reason, timeboxing depends on the prioritization of deliverables to ensure that it is the project stakeholders who determine the important deliverables rather than software developers
+For this reason, timeboxing depends on the prioritisation of deliverables to ensure that it is the project stakeholders who determine the important deliverables rather than software developers

 ---